Advice for institutions on the financial support young people may be able to access to help them participate in education and training.

-There are 2 schemes currently offering support with accommodation costs for students:
+There are 2 schemes that can provide support with accommodation costs for students:

-The Residential Bursary Fund (RBF) provides financial help for students attending an institution delivering specialist provision.
-Funding is managed and distributed by individual institutions.
+- the Residential Bursary Fund (RBF) provides financial help for students attending an institution delivering specialist provision

-The Residential Support Scheme (RSS) provides financial help for students who need to live away from home to study because the substantial qualification within their study programme is not available within daily travelling distance.
-Students should contact the student support officer at their chosen institution to apply.
+- the Residential Support Scheme (RSS) provides financial help for students who need to live away from home to study because the same or similar substantial level 2 or level 3 qualification within their study programme is not available within daily travelling distance

 Residential Bursary Fund